AndrewChebotarev/NiiasUnitTest/README.md

-# 🚂 Тестовое задание для QA-инженера (Unit-тестирование)
+# 🚂 Test Task for a QA Engineer (Unit Testing)

-### Железная дорога
+### Railway

-### 📋 Контекст задачи
+### 📋 Task Context
-Вы участвуете в тестировании критически важного модуля системы управления железнодорожными перевозками РЖД. Ваша задача — обеспечить надежность расчетов движения поездов и перевозки грузов.
+You are involved in testing a critical module of the Russian Railways rail transportation management system.
+Your task is to ensure the reliability of train movement and freight transportation calculations.

-### 🎯 Цель задания
+### 🎯 Task Objective
-Написать comprehensive unit-тесты для класса RailwayOperations, покрывающие все возможные сценарии работы.
+Write comprehensive unit tests for the RailwayOperations class, covering all possible operating scenarios.

-### 📝 Задание
+### 📝 Task
-1. Тестируемый класс.
+1. Class under test.
-Протестируйте все методы класса RailwayOperations.
+Test all methods of the RailwayOperations class.

-2. Требования к тестам.
+2. Test requirements.
-Для каждого метода необходимо реализовать:
+For each method, you must implement:

-✅ Позитивные.
-2	Стандартные рабочие сценарии.
+✅ Positive.
+2 Standard operating scenarios.
-❌ Негативные.
-2	Ошибочные входные данные.
+❌ Negative.
+2 Erroneous input data.
-⚠️ Граничные.
-1	Пограничные значения.
+⚠️ Boundary.
+1 Boundary values.

-### 🧪 Критерии оценки
+### 🧪 Evaluation Criteria
-Полнота покрытия (100% coverage приветствуется) Качество тест-кейсов
+Completeness of Coverage (100% coverage is preferred) Test Case Quality
-Читаемость кода
+Code Readability
-Обработка исключений
+Exception Handling
-Стиль именования тестов
+Test Naming Style

-### 💎 Бонусные задания
+### 💎 Bonus Tasks
-Реализовать метод расчета чистого времени пути поезда (полное время в пути - время остановок) Написать к данному методу unit-тест
+Implement a method for calculating a train's net travel time (total travel time - stop time) Write a unit test for this method

-### ⁉️ Подсказки
+### ⁉️ Tips
-Используйте параметризованные тесты для повторяющихся сценариев Документируйте предположения в комментариях
+Use parameterized tests for recurring scenarios Document assumptions in comments
-Проверяйте не только результат, но и побочные эффекты
+Test not only the result but also side effects

-### "Хорошие тесты — как семафоры на железной дороге: предотвращают катастрофы до того, как они произойдут." © Senior QA Engineer
+### "Good tests are like signals on a railroad: they prevent disasters before they happen." © Senior QA Engineer